emandala03/quant-projects-/README.md

 ### 1. 📉 Value at Risk (VaR) Calculator
 Measuring and comparing daily risk across different assets (Apple, Nvidia, US Bonds, Bitcoin) using two methods: Historical VaR and Parametric VaR.
 Highlights how extreme events like Bitcoin crashes expose the limits of purely mathematical risk models.

-### 2. 📈 Stock Price Prediction with Linear Regression
+### 2. 📈 Stock Price Prediction
-Using historical price data and technical features (moving averages) to train a linear regression model that predicts the next day's closing price of a stock.
-Built with yfinance and scikit-learn.
+Predicting Nvidia's next day closing price using three different models:  Linear Regression, Random Forest, and LSTM neural network.
+The project explores why model selection matters more than model complexity — Random Forest failed completely due to the extrapolation problem, while LSTM successfully followed the 2023 AI-driven price surge.
+Built with scikit-learn, TensorFlow/Keras, and yfinance.
+LSTM runs on Google Colab.

 ### 3. 🏦 Portfolio Optimization Tool
 Selecting a basket of stocks and finding the optimal capital allocation that maximizes the Sharpe Ratio.
 Visualizes the Efficient Frontier to show the risk/return tradeoff.
 Built with PyPortfolioOpt.